The Health Insurance Rate Review Process

 During our review, we may request more information from the insurer.
 An application is not complete until all information required has been submitted.

 Your comments will be considered as we review rate change applications.

 We have 30 days from the date the rate change application is complete, to approve, modify or disapprove an insurer’s rate change application.

 We may modify or reject rates that we determine to be excessive, inadequate or unfairly discriminatory.
 We may also consider the insurer’s financial condition in making that decision.

 Insurers must give at least 60 days advance notice of the approved premium rate change to policyholders.

-The “premium” is the actual amount paid by a policyholder for a specific product.
+The “premium” is the actual amount paid by a policyholder for a specific plan.
 The premium is determined by applying rating factors to the rate.
 The ACA only allows four rating factors to be applied to the base rates: age, where you live, family composition and tobacco use.